-How the office is furnished affects our experience of the indoor climate.
-It is a natural aspect to consider when a tenant moves in.
+How the office is furnished affects our perception of the indoor climate.
+This is a natural aspect to take into account when a tenant moves in.
 For example, work spaces are not positioned right next to windows, because it will of course be hotter there in the summer and colder in the winter.
 This can easily be forgotten if you expand later and need more work spaces in the same area.
 It can also be a good idea to review the lighting when refurnishing.
-Just like everything else, it is positioned taking account of the work spaces that were planned as part of the tenant customisation process.
+Just like everything else, this is positioned to take account of the work spaces that were planned as part of the tenant customisation process.

 If you invest in new lighting or other fixtures, it is also worth checking how much heat they produce.
-If the heat supply increases, the ventilation may not be sufficient to maintain a comfortable indoor temperature.
+If the heat emissions increase, the ventilation may not be sufficient to maintain a comfortable indoor temperature.